Last updated on

 How can I get a job in Germany?

-Get your qualifications recognized in Germany, find suitable job offers corresponding to your qualifications and apply online.
+Get your qualifications recognized in Germany and have your papers translated into German, find suitable job offers corresponding to your qualifications and apply online.
 If invited to a job interview, ask whether you could be interviewed online.
-In case it is necessary to travel to Germany for a personal meeting and you are a citizen of a country that does not have a visa-free regime with Germany, apply for a jobseeker’s visa.
+In case it is necessary to travel to Germany for a personal meeting and you are a citizen of a country that does not have a visa-free regime with Germany, apply for an Opportunity Card for Job Search (Chancenkarte zur Jobsuche).
 Once you have a binding job offer, depending on your citizenship, you may start working right away (applies to citizens of the EU and EFTA countries) or you may need to apply for a work visa at the nearest German consulate or embassy (applies to citizens of third countries who need a visa to enter Germany) or you may just need to apply for a residence permit at the local alien’s office in Germany (applies to citizen of third countries who have visa-free entry to Germany and are already present in Germany).

 Can I get a job in Germany speaking no German but English?